-The increase in operating income during the six month period of fiscal 2019 was attributable to:
+The increase in operating income during the nine month period of fiscal 2019 was attributable to:

-- a gain from the divestiture of the HCT business (approximately \$156.3 million); - income relating to the recovery of our investment (possessory interest) at one of the NPS sites within our Sports, Leisure & Corrections sector (approximately \$16.2 million); - lower severance charges related to streamlining initiatives (approximately \$9.9 million); and - an increase in profit related to the acquisition of Avendra and lower merger and integration costs (approximately \$6.4 million); which more than offset - an increase in compensation expense for one-time employee reinvestments funded by benefits from U.S. tax reform (approximately \$51.8 million); - profit decline from the divestiture of HCT (approximately \$12.8 million); - profit decline in our Business & Industry sector primarily due to reinvestment costs for new and retained business; - an increase in settlement charges related to exiting a joint venture arrangement (approximately \$4.5 million); - an increase in duplicate rent charges to build out and ready our new headquarters while occupying our previous headquarters, impairment and closing costs incurred while exiting our previous headquarters and moving costs associated with the relocation to the new headquarters (approximately \$4.4 million); and - lower income from prior year's loss experience that were favorable under our casualty insurance program (approximately \$3.5 million).
+- a gain from the divestiture of the HCT business (approximately \$156.3 million); - income relating to the recovery of our investment (possessory interest) at one of the NPS sites within our Sports, Leisure & Corrections sector (approximately \$16.2 million); - · lower severance charges related to streamlining initiatives (approximately \$11.7 million); and - an increase in profit related to the acquisition of Avendra and lower merger and integration costs (approximately \$6.1 million); which more than offset - higher personnel costs (approximately \$69.4 million), including employee incentive expenses and expenses for employee reinvestments funded by benefits from U.S. tax reform; - profit decline from the divestiture of HCT (approximately \$22.1 million); - · an increase in settlement charges related to exiting a joint venture arrangement (approximately \$4.5 million); and lower proceeds from our casualty insurance program (approximately \$3.5 million).